epqm/epqm.github.io/index.md

 ## <i class="fas fa-mug-hot"></i>&nbsp;&nbsp;Like what you see so far?
 - Take a look at our [research interests](/research/) and [publications](/publications/) to get a better idea of what we do.

-- We have also uploaded a number of our [seminars](/seminars/) on various topics in quantum condensed matter physics.
+- We have also uploaded some of our [seminars](/seminars/) on various topics in quantum condensed matter physics.

-- If you want to get in touch with us for any reason, here are out [contact details](/about/#contact-details).
-Students who are interested in joining us can take a look at our [openings](/about/#openings).
+- If you want to get in touch with us, here are our [contact details](/about/#contact-details).
+If you are interested in joining us, please look at [openings](/about/#openings).

 [Research](/research/){: .btn .btn--info }
 [Seminars](/seminars/){: .btn .btn--info }